faktor73/es-theme-eastpixel-one-4-3/README.md

 - Font: Kanit, SIL Open Font License, Copyright (c) 2015, Cadson Demak (info@cadsondemak.com)
 - System Logos: some system logos are based on the work of @anthonycaccese
+- System Logos (Arcade + FBNEO Arcade) are made by me